 Safety and security

-Features that are often present in high-end parks are elaborate security measures.
+Features that are often present in high-end family trailer parks are elaborate security measures.
 These are often gated communities in which access is regulated.
 They could even have features like surveillance cameras, electric fencing, and intercom systems.

 6- Retirement mobile home parks